 Some houses have ridge vents as part of the ventilation system, allowing moisture to escape and help reduce the build up of heat in the summer.
 Ordinarily, an animal can enter a ridge vent when the end cap falls off.
 In the picture to the right, the nail head shows a small gap at the base of this ridge vent end cap.

-However the photo below, shows that even when the gap is secure, a gap can still exist that is large enough to permit the entry of mice.
+The photo below shows that even when the cap is secure, a gap can still exist that is large enough for mice to enter.

 Animals that typically enter through ridge vents include:

 Secure the open ends of a ridge vent using exterior caulk coupled with hardware cloth, copper stuff-it, or Xcluder™ material to add rigidity.
 Although a rodent can gnaw through copper stuff-it , it is more flexible than the stainless steel Xcluder™.
 Whichever product you choose, neither will have the rust problem that steel wool has.